What Every artist needs to know about

 Most of the paintings are for sale.
 An artist must survive, and as such he must sell works to buy time to create new paintings.
-So, please be encouraged to buy my works and become a part of this Paintings that are no longer available
+So, please be encouraged to purchase my works and become a part of this Paintings that are no longer available